bfemiano/newton-raphson-interest-analytic/README.md

 newton-rahpson-interest-analytict
 =================================

-Hadoop streaming application written in python capable of calculating time-weighted interest using Newton-Rahpson method.
+Hadoop streaming application written in Python capable of calculating time-weighted interest using Newton-Rahpson method.

 Build the data using 'python data_gen.py <num_accounts> where num_accounts equals how many unique account names to reproduce in the dataset.

+Data is in the form of (account-# account_delta perc_of_year) account#= unique account identifier account_delta = +/-1 amount to account. perc_year = day of the year divided into 1 (example day 100 = 100/365 = .27)

 Upload the data to hadoop at /fake_investments/in.